-- Systolic heart failure associated with decreased cardiac output.

-( preload + after to Improve the hourt function) - The following are indicated: An ACEi or ARB plus diuretic therapy, followed by the addition of a β-blocker (bisoprolol, carvedilol, or metoprolol) and possibly an aldosterone receptor antagonist. - An ACEi or ARB should be started with low doses, especially in patients with acute exacerbation,
+- Systolic heart failure associated with decreased cardiac output. - The following are indicated: An ACEi or ARB plus diuretic therapy, followed by the addition of a βblocker (bisoprolol, carvedilol, or metoprolol) and possibly an aldosterone receptor antagonist. - An ACEi or ARB should be started with low doses, especially in patients with acute exacerbation.

-- Heart failure induces a compensatory high-renin condition, and starting an ACEi or ARB can cause a profound first-dose effect and possible orthostatic hypotension. - Diuretics provide symptomatic relief of edema. - Loop diuretics are often needed, especially for patients with more advanced heart failure and/or CKD.
+- Heart failure induces a compensatory high-renin condition, and starting an ACEi or ARB can cause a profound first-dose effect and possible orthostatic hypotension. - Diuretics provide symptomatic relief of edema. - Loop diurctics are often needed, especially for patients with more advanced heart failure and/or CKD.